 1B,2B,SS - SD

-Jake Cronenworth went 1-for-2 with a triple and a run scored in the Padres 7-4 Game 1 loss to the Cardinals on Wednesday.
+Jake Cronenworth went 2-for-3 with two singles and a run scored in the Padres' loss to the Brewers on Monday.

 Cronenworth is now hitting .311 on the season with five home runs.
 He's proven to be one of the more valuable second basemen in all of baseball so far this season.
 With the amount of contact he makes, he has earned his place as a starter in most fantasy formats.

 Jake Cronenworth went 2-3 with two singles, a run scored, and a strikeout on Monday.

 Cronenworth continues to rake this year, and now boasts a slash line of .295/.373/.417 with 3 home runs.
 He has been one of the more valuable players who has multi-positional eligibility in the infield in most leagues.
 It's not likely Cronenworth will finish the year with this stellar of a line, but Cronenworth will certainly not hurt your team with his elite strikeout rate and solid chase rate.
 He can only be a plus for your team by boosting your batting average, hits, and runs scored numbers.

 Jake Cronenworth went 3-4 with three singles and a walk in the Padres' win over the Cardinals on Saturday.